savinshynu/Audioshield-Bengali-Streamlit/README.md

-# Audioshield-Bengali-Streamlit
+# AudioShield-streamlit
-Streamlit application for the Begali language deepfake detection
+Repository for deploying the CNN based model to detect deepfake audio in the Bengali Language